Smartling/smartling-samples/html-context/README.md

 ### match-file-uri.py

-This script initiates a matching process in which any string from the specified file URI that doesn't already have context and is also in the uploaded HTML context file, is bound to the uploaded context.
+This script initiates a matching process in which any string from the specified file URI that doesn't already have context and is in the uploaded HTML context file, is bound to the uploaded context.
 To illustrate this, two separate test files are uploaded, each containing the same content; only strings from one of the files gets context.

 To run it (assuming fr-FR is a valid locale in the project):